madrasthemes/mas-woocommerce-brands/readme.txt

 == Frequently Asked Questions ==

-= Will MAS WooCommerce Brands work with my theme? =
+= Will MAS Brands for WooCommerce work with my theme? =

-Yes; MAS WooCommerce Brands will work with any theme which supports WooCommerce.
+Yes; MAS Brands for WooCommerce will work with any theme which supports WooCommerce.

 = Where can I report bugs or contribute to the project? =

-Bugs can be reported either in our support forum or preferably on the [MAS WooCommerce Brands GitHub repository](https://github.com/madrasthemes/mas-woocommerce-brands/issues).
+Bugs can be reported either in our support forum or preferably on the [MAS Brands for WooCommerce GitHub repository](https://github.com/madrasthemes/mas-woocommerce-brands/issues).

 = Can I contribute? =